Master's Degree Application Requirements

 Session F: May 15th

-When applying to the Master of Arts in Organizational Leadership or Master of Business Administration programs, the admissions committee will review your application materials for an admissions decision.
+When applying to one of our Master of Arts programs or the Master of Business Administration, the admissions committee will review your application materials for an admissions decision.
 Criteria reviewed by the admissions committee include:

 - Academic achievement